NERBLER09/Exploding-Kittens-In-Python/readme.md

 You can download all versions for Windows.
 For now you can't download Exploding Kittens In Python for linux, but a Snapcraft download will be available soon.
 A MacOS download wont be available.

+## Is The Setup File Safe To Download?
+If you are downloading anyone on the setup files on a Chromium based browser, Chrome, Firefox or IE(Internet Explorer) it reports the setup file as dangerous.
+The setup file you downloaded is not malicious and is safe to run on your own system

+If it was unsafe I would be trying to hide the file in layers of folders, but all the files are on the top level.

+The issue will be resolve by the next release!